-Official enrollment in a certificate or degree program.

-Completion of a minimum number of semester hours for the certificate or degree program with an Academic Average of 2.00 GPA or above.

-Most degree programs require a minimum of fifteen 200-level credits.
-Consult individual program requirements.

-At least 25% of the graduation credit requirements must be granted by Housatonic Community College.

-Satisfactory completion of all courses required in the student's program.
+- Official enrollment in a certificate or degree program. - Completion of a minimum number of semester hours for the certificate or degree program with an Academic Average of 2.00 GPA or above. - Most degree programs require a minimum of fifteen 200-level credits.
+Consult individual program requirements. - At least 25% of the graduation credit requirements must be granted by Housatonic Community College. - Satisfactory completion of all courses required in the student's program. - Fulfillment of all financial obligations to the college.

-Prompt and timely payment of the graduation fee.
-(As of Fall 2009 the Graduation Fee will be waived)

-Fulfillment of all financial obligations to the college.